M-343 (Michigan highway): History

 Passage of the State Reward Trunk Line Highways Act on May 13, 1913, provided for 3000 mi of roadways in a state-financed system.
 No division of the original system included Gull Road between Kalamazoo and Richland, but it was included as a state reward road by the following year.
 In 1919, the state highway system was signposted for the first time, and Gull Road was first signed as a state highway that year as a part of M-43.
 The section closest to Kalamazoo was paved, while the remainder was a gravel roadway.
 By September 1924, it was shown as fully paved on state maps.

 In 2018, planners with the City of Kalamazoo negotiated with MDOT a transfer of the jurisdiction of several streets in the city's downtown.
 The goal was to give the city greater control, allowing Kalamazoo to convert one-way streets to two-way traffic, lower traffic speeds and giving the city flexibility on permitting and parking.
-On January 7, 2019, the City of Kalamazooo accepted jurisdiction over those streets from MDOT, ending their status as state trunklines.
+On January 7, 2019, the City of Kalamazoo accepted jurisdiction over those streets from MDOT, ending their status as state trunklines.
 As a result, MDOT rerouted M-43 out of downtown Kalamazoo, running along US Highway 131 west of Kalamazoo north to Plainwell and then southeasterly along M-89 back to its previous alignment at Richland.
 The segment of highway retained by the state along Gull Road was renumbered M-343 afterwards.
 The number was given an odd initial digit to signify that the highway is a spur of M-43; M-143 was taken by a highway in East Lansing.
 Signage reflecting the change was erected in August 2019.